Tattoo Etymology: The Origin of the Word “Tattoo”

 Many historians believe that Captain James Cook first introduced these words into the English language in the mid-18th century.
 In 1768, Cook set off for his first expedition to the South Pacific on the HMS Endeavour.
 When the ship arrived in Tahiti, Cook was entranced with the beauty of the island and its people — and he was struck by the unique, vibrant body art that adorned their skin.

 Naturalists aboard the Endeavour were the first Europeans to observe and document the practice of tattooing in Tahiti.
 Many of the ship’s sailors got their own tattoos from locals.
 Meanwhile, artists on board the ship made drawings depicting the body art they saw in New Zealand and the Society Islands.

 In 1769, after returning to England, Cook published his account of this first journey to Polynesia.
 In it, we can find the first documented instance of the word “tattoo” in the English language, when Cook describes how men and women would paint or “tattoo” their bodies by inserting black pigment under the skin.

-By this time in Europe, people had already begun creating inked body art designs, so it wasn’t Cook who “discovered” the practice of tattooing.
-However, he brought renewed attention to the art form as well as a new word to describe it in English.
+By this time in Europe, people had already begun creating inked body art designs, therefore, it wasn’t Cook who “discovered” the practice of tattooing.
+However, he brought renewed attention to the art form, as well as a new word to describe it in English.